 Estar Holmes has lived what she calls the unhooked life and has written about it in The Truth About Simple Unhooked Living.
-She was my guest on DestinySurvival Radio yesterday to talk about it.
+She was my guest on DestinySurvival Radio this week to talk about it.
 It’s not an easy lifestyle, and several aspects of it are already illegal.
 So, are you up to living the unhooked life?

 About Estar Holmes